un-loop/checkin-app/README.md

 Permissions assigned to "default" for a resource apply to all actions.
 A user must be authorized against *both* the default and action specific permissions that correspond to any particular request in order to be authorized.
 After much deliberation, all unauthorized requests are given a 403 Response (never a 401).
 [This argumentation](https://stackoverflow.com/questions/3297048/403-forbidden-vs-401-unauthorized-http-responses/14713094#14713094) for a 403 is convincing.

+In addition to defining a role, a permission entry may be a predicate.
+That is, a function taking `tx.user, request body, and request params as parameters and returning a boolean that indicates perission was granted.
+This is a great way to inject permission checks that are based off of object ownership or other dynamically computed information.
+This is particularly useful in the absence of claims based authorization.

 ### Tests
 checkin-app currently does not have unit tests (\*gasp\*).
 That will change.
 They will written in the mocha/chai/sinon stack.
 If you add some (thank you!), please use this stack.